 Tandem Language Learning

-If you want to practice your language skills in another setting, then you can work together with native speakers of your desired language; they also want to learn your native language.
+If you want to practice your language skills in another setting, then you can work together with native speakers of your desired language in the tandem program; they also want to learn your native language.
 The communication is bilingual and both partners have enough time in each language.
-Further information is available here.

 Learning Languages Online